zack-test-org/git-xargs/release-notes-drafter/README.md

   gateway endpoint and the secret key should be the one set in the runtime environment for the lambda function.

-## How to test locally
+### Local

-- Set `IS_LOCAL` environment variable
+- Set the runtime environment variables:
+    * `GITHUB_WEBHOOK_SECRET`: Github Webhook secret.
+This should be generated.
+    * `GITHUB_TOKEN`: Github API key with scope `repo`.
+This should be for a user with enough permissions to update the release notes on the repo (Read/Write access).
-- Build and run the app
+- Build and run the app with `local` arg.
 - This will run a web server on port 8080
 - Start [`ngrok`](https://ngrok.com/) to expose the app
 - Setup github repo with webhook to point to the ngrok endpoint